Deer Vale Road

 While these short-term access measures are in place, Council is continuing to advocate for long-term solutions that will provide a permanent fix for the significant damage.

-Further geotechnical drilling has revealed that hard rock lies at a depth of 29 metres, indicating the slip is more severe than previously thought.
-Monitoring equipment has now been installed to track ground movement and groundwater, providing critical data for the design of both temporary and permanent solutions.
+Geotechnical drilling has revealed that hard rock lies at a depth of 29 metres, indicating the slip is serve and complex.
+Monitoring equipment has been installed to track ground movement and groundwater, providing critical data for the design of both temporary and permanent solutions.

 Access to the East